NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Alloysmith.md

 Choose two attribute boosts.
 One must be to **Strength** or **Intelligence**, and one is a free attribute boost.

 You're trained in the Crafting skill and the Plane of Metal Lore skill.
-You gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat with the blacksmithing specialty.
+You gain the [[Specialty Crafting|Specialty Crafting]] skill feat with the blacksmithing specialty.

 *Source: Pathfinder Rage of Elements*
 *OGL*